hoperyy/auto-compute-first-screen-time/README.md

         Computing type, which should be one of below: `auto/perf/dot`. `auto` by default.

-        **We suggest you using type 'perf' because this type won't make image request at all.**
+        **We suggest you using type 'perf' because this type won't make image request at all and it covers 92+% mobile browsers.**

     +   `options.onReport`